chenqian1900/English-Fluency-Journey/README.md

 1. **Memorize Sentences**: Draw simple pictures on A4 paper to help memorize the sentences.
 Constantly listen and repeat after the recordings to memorize them.
 2. **Record and Submit Homework**: After memorizing all the sentences with the help of the drawings, record yourself reciting them.
 Upload the file to Google Drive to submit the homework.
-3. **Prepare Sentences** - Record the sentences spoken by ChatGPT (play the audio on a Mac, record with an iPhone)
-4. **Record yourself** reading these sentences, and upload the audio file to Google Drive.
+3. **Prepare Sentences for the next session**
    - 10 sentences are from Module 1, created the day before (these sentences are usually related to myself).
    - 10 sentences are from Module 2, created the day before (these sentences are usually related to myself).
    - 10 sentences are sentences I created the day before related to various scenarios in my life or my thoughts and ideas.
+   - Record the sentences spoken by ChatGPT (play the audio on a Mac, record with an iPhone).
-5. **Write down** all the sentences on A4 paper and record all the audio from ChatGPT.
-Also, record all of them in Google Sheets and upload them to Google Drive.
+   - Write down all the sentences on A4 paper; Record all the audio from ChatGPT; Record all the sentences in the database.
-6. **Record the time** needed for each step in the database.
+4. **Record the time** needed for each step in the database.

 ---